drashland/website/.github/ISSUE_TEMPLATE/documentation_requirement.md

 ---
 name: Documentation Requirement
-about: An item associated with an open pull request in a project
+about: An item associated with an open issue in a project
-title: 'chore: Write required documentation for {repo name} pull request #{issue number}'
+title: 'chore: Write required documentation for {repo name} issue #{issue number}'
 labels: chore
 assignees: ''